AuthorizeNet/sdk-dotnet/CONTRIBUTING.md

-+ Thanks for contributing to the Authorize.Net Java SDK.
++ Thanks for contributing to the Authorize.Net Dotnet SDK.

 + Before you submit a pull request, we ask that you consider the following: